Wednesday, June 7, 2023

 ✔️ Show, Don’t Tell

 Your essay will be more memorable if you use descriptive language to help immerse your reader rather than simply describing what happened.
-Instead of saying, “I was excited,” why not talk about how you felt the uncontrollable urge to smile as you heard the good news?
+Instead of saying, “I was excited,” talk about how you felt the uncontrollable urge to smile as you received good news.

 ✔️ Avoid Repeating Achievements Already Found on Your Resume

 Use language that sounds natural and conveys your message clearly and directly.
 Don’t assume that big words will make for a better essay.
-The more complex your wording is, the more your message gets buried.
+The more complex your wording is, the greater risk that your message could get buried.

 ✔️ Highlight the Positives but Leave Your Ego Behind